-After breakfast we do a further game drive in the Hluhluwe iMfolozi Park as we exit the park to arrive at Makakatana Bay Lodge in time for lunch.
-This luxurious lodge is set on the western shores of Lake St. Lucia and is the only privately owned lodge on the western shores.
-This afternoon we go on a game drive after tea in a 4x4 open safari vehicle to the heart of the Wetland Park.
+After breakfast we do a further game drive in the Hluhluwe/Umfolozi Park as we exit the park to arrive at Makakatana Bay Lodge in time for lunch.
+This luxurious lodge is set on the western shores of Lake St. Lucia and is the only privately-owned lodge on the western shores.
+This afternoon we go on game drive in the Western Shores part of this reserve.

 The iSimangaliso Wetland Park has both one of the largest estuary systems in Africa and the continent's southernmost coral reefs.
 In granting it World Heritage status in 1999, the World Heritage Committee noted the park's "exceptional biodiversity, including some 521 bird species".
 Situated on the central Zululand coast of KwaZulu-Natal, the park is made up of 13 adjoining protected areas with a total size of 234 566 hectares.
 Its remarkable biodiversity is a result of the park's location between subtropical and tropical Africa, as well as its coastal setting.
 The iSimangaliso Wetland Park has its origins in the St Lucia Game Reserve, declared in 1895 and made up of the large lake and its islands.
 St Lucia Park was proclaimed in 1939, containing land around the estuary and a strip of about one kilometre around most of the lake shore.